LIT-Protocol/lit-precompiles/README.md

 Build using `build.sh`, and then you can deploy using `cargo stylus deploy`.
 You may have to run `cargo clean` first, to remove any old builds.

+## Repo Structure

+- `core`: Core precompiles for both P256 and K256.
+- `p256`: P256 precompiles.
+- `k256`: K256 precompiles.

+Note: this is not a proper Rust workspace, but it is a monorepo.
+You must add each crate to your IDE workspace manually to have rust-analyzer work.
+You must CD into each crate to build or deploy it.

 ## Quick Start

 Install [Rust](https://www.rust-lang.org/tools/install), and then install the Stylus CLI tool with Cargo